GurjinderJohal/Delivery-Analysis/README.md

 Delivery Analysis &amp; Customer Retention Prediction

-This project focuses on analyzing weekly delivery data, identifying inactive customers (those who haven't ordered in the last 6 months), generating Heat Maps with weekly deliverires to see if certain marketing strategies are working, and developing predictive model to estimate the probability of a customer ordering again in the future.
+This project focuses on analyzing weekly delivery data, identifying inactive customers (those who haven't ordered in the last 6 months), generating Heat Maps with weekly deliveries to see if certain marketing strategies are working, and developing predictive model to estimate the probability of a customer ordering again in the future.
 Due to sensitive data, the streets and addresses used in excel file are fake.

 Key Features